jit06/retroarch_fbdev_c1/README.md

 Basicaly, it installs fbi, display the picture to fbdev, dump /dev/fbo and compress it to lzo.

 # Todo (in no particular order)
-- video preview is not shown after trying a game that don't have one
 - integrate accelerated video player for video preview
 - remove uneeded patch for system.sh and amiberry (retropie has been updated)
 - integrate my gpio_joypad as systemd service